trevordevore/levure/README.md

 ## Known Issues

 - If you use scripts for all behaviors then you have to manually construct behaviors with behaviors when a stack opens.
 A script only stack can't have a behavior property assigned to it.
 This is not an issue for behaviors stored in the `./behaviors` folder as the `LoadBehavior` message is dispatched to each stack and it can set its own behavior.
 For behaviors that are part of your components you need to make sure that you assign the parent behavior somewhere else (e.g. in a `preopenstack` message or in the `InitializeApplicaiton` message).
+- Window manager increases height of stacks when they are reopened on OS X.